purescript-spec/purescript-spec-reporter-xunit/README.md

-purescript-spec-reporter-xunit is a reporter for [purescript-spec](https://github.com/owickstrom/purescript-spec) that outputs Xunit reporters consumable by Jenkins (perhaps others as well?).
+purescript-spec-reporter-xunit is a reporter for [purescript-spec](https://github.com/owickstrom/purescript-spec) that outputs Xunit reports consumable by Jenkins (perhaps others as well?).

 ## Usage